 Jenna is a self-described maker, teacher, and joker living and working in the Baltimore Metropolitan area.
 Her creative work and ideas about educating artists have been showcased nationally and at several annual conferences including the National Association of Schools of Art and Design, The Association of Independent Colleges of Art and Design and The College Art Association.

-Frye is Assistant Department Chair of First Year Experience at MICA where she also serves as Coordinator of the Electronic Media and Culture program and founded the college's first dedicated foundation student Maker Space: The Make Cool Stuff Lab.
+Frye is Assistant Department Chair of First Year Experience at MICA where she also founded the college's first dedicated foundation student Maker Space: The Make Cool Stuff Lab.
 You're likely to find her designing nerdy toys and games for her students to learn with, fiddling with the latest techno-crafts or maybe just playing with blocks.

 Jenna holds a Bachelor of Science in Psychology as well as an MA in Digital Art and an MFA in Sculpture.